-After a two hour struggle with Chicago traffic and an eight minute skate down rigid back alleys, I found myself at Logan Blvd.
+After a two-hour struggle with Chicago traffic and an eight-minute skate down rigid back alleys, I found myself at Logan Blvd.
 Skate Park.
-DNMO‘s Aiden Morgan ran towards me with nothing short than a bear hug.
+DNMO‘s Aiden Morgan ran towards me with nothing short of a bear hug.
 We’d been communicating over the interwebz for almost two months, before he flew 3,793 miles from Tintagel, England to Illinois.
 Aiden’s a curlicue-haired, 16-year-old rarity.
 Before shredding the gnar, we chatted about his marvelous mum, money moves and management team.

 What’s your setup?
 Street, park or transition?